-Fraser Health's 2023/24 year-to-date HSMR rate of 101.5 is slightly higher than the target of 98.
-At the hospital level, four sites are performing below the target (Delta, Eagle Ridge, Fraser Canyon, Mission Memorial and Peace Arch).
+Fraser Health's 2023/24 year-to-date HSMR rate of 97.5 is higher than the target of 93.
+At the hospital level, four sites are performing below the target (Delta, Eagle Ridge, Langley Memorial, and Mission Memorial).
+Peace Arch and Ridge Meadows are performing very close to the target.
 All Fraser Health sites are dedicated to ensuring that we have the best practice and performance in place for patients and families.
-We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate
+We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate.